 The greatest exposure to rHAI is present in patents on a ventilator, whose use may increase the rate of acquisition of Ventilator Associated Pneumonia (VAP) 6 to 21 fold [10].

-Surveillance ystems to dentify atients’ isk of rHAI
+Surveillance systems to identify patients’ risk of rHAI

 In the United States surveillance systems to detect respiratory epidemics exist at the facility or organizational level and in the public health sector’s regional, national and international levels.
 Public health surveillance is not exclusively focused on healthcare acquired infections, but aids the identification of rHAI via documentation of the prevalence of infections circulating in the community [11].
 Public health laboratories also conduct diagnostic tests for emerging infections of public health importance when commercial tests do not exist.
 Public health systems may also administer, monitor and standardize systems for tracking rHAI in facilities.